baelen-git/terraform-techtorial/1_different_workstations/script.md

 ```

 He now has deleted the disk that have been added.
-The output that informed him of this was not very clear.
+The output that informed him of this was not very clear, it was an orphaned_disk according to terraform.